doomoftheworld/FAS/README.md

 ## Evaluation artifacts

-- evaluation result
+The evaluation results addressing our three research questions can be found in the [evaluation result] (evaluation_results) folder.
+The results are organized based on the dataset (CIFAR10 or Tiny_Imagenet) and the out-of-model-scope detection approach (CPND or KNN) used.

+The evaluation folder follows this structure:
     - EFOMS_(Dataset name)_(Tested OMS detection method)
-        - (One tested network architecture)
+        - (Tested network architecture)
             - (Folders containing the result figures combining the applications of the EFOMS methodology using Sobol index thresholds)
             - (Folders containing the csv files and figures for the application of the EFOMS methodology using one specific Sobol index threshold)
-        - ...
-    - ...
+       - (Another tested network architecture)
+            - Same structure as above